By Richard Palmer, Head of Strategy, EMEA at global digital consultancy Appnovation

 Brands that don’t acknowledge the ecological impact of Black Friday now risk being part of the problem – especially since there are so many creative ways to do so.
 This Black Friday, for example, hair care product Faith in Nature will be partnering with Treesisters to plant a tree for every order consumers place.

-In a similar vein, outdoor brand Patagonia, which has just won an Environmental Sustainability Award and which has a long history of resistance to Black Friday, last year donated a percentage of its sales on Black Friday to environmental causes while also promoting its secondhand initiative Worn Wear.
+In a similar vein, outdoor brand Patagonia, which has just won an Environmental Sustainability Award and which has a long history of resistance to Black Friday, last year donated a percentage of its sales on Black Friday/a> to environmental causes while also promoting its secondhand initiative Worn Wear.

 3. Aligning with consumer values provides the the momentum for positive change